OHAM Research Activities

 The International Conference on Malignancies in HIV/AIDS (ICMH), formerly known as The International Conference on Malignancies in AIDS and Other Acquired Immunodeficiencies (ICMAOI), is a conference presented by the Office of HIV and AIDS Malignancy.

-NCI and the Fogarty International Center (FIC) have partnered in several efforts for developing research capacity in sub-Saharan Africa on HIV-associated cancers.
+NCI and the Fogarty International Center (FIC) have partnered in several efforts for developing research capacity in LMICs on HIV-associated cancers.

 Trans-NIH and Other Collaborative Activities